rahulunair/dead_urls/README.md

 you can use it in your testing pipeline to make sure all the links in your document are giving appropriate responses.

-The script scans for Markdown and ReStructedText documents  by default in the current directory by recursively for valid URLs.
+The script scans recursively for dead(4XX/5XX) or stale(no response) URLs in Markdown and ReStructedText documents in the current directory.
 If you want to give a specific location to search for, you can give that as an argument as well.

+## How it works

 After getting a list of URLs, it uses cURL to check the response header for valid status codes (2xx or 3xx).
 Successful, invalid and those URLs that did not return any response are listed as part of stats at the end of the run.

-### Examples
+## Examples

 To search the current directory for md/rst docs and scan the URLs in them use: